gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-GitHub-Enterprise-JMESPath-filter-examples-gij-self-managed.md

 <br>

-An optional JMESPath filter can be configured when adding GitHub integration or repositories.
+An optional JMESPath filter can be configured when adding GitHub integrations.

 <br>